projectcalico/calico/docs/source/fuel-integration.rst

 commit 854d2353 from `our fork of the Fuel library
 <https://github.com/Metaswitch/fuel-library>`__.
-Reading this section should not be required in order to demonstrate or understand Openstack and Calico function, but it may be useful as a reference if a newly deployed system does not appear to be behaving correctly.
+Reading this section should not be required in order to demonstrate or understand OpenStack and Calico function, but it may be useful as a reference if a newly deployed system does not appear to be behaving correctly.

 Elements required for Calico function